ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 #### **GetErasableEdge**

-Method `GetAddedEdge` returns removable sc-edge from or to listen sc-element (subscription sc-element).
+Method `GetErasableEdge` returns removable sc-edge from or to listen sc-element (subscription sc-element).

 ```cpp
 ...